synthdnb/BPSR-ZDPS/README.md

 1. With ZDPS running, log into your character, teleport to a new zone, or change Lines.
    - This will update your Module Inventory in ZDPS and save it to a local file so it can be used again without even having the game running.
 2. Open the Module Optimizer if it is not already open.
-3. Add any Stat Priorties you want for your build.
+3. Add any Stat Priorities you want for your build.
    - If you have a specific Stat that needs to be at least a specific level, enter it into the text box for that Stat.
 Such as `20` for `Armor` to ensure results given have that stat at 20 (or higher).
 If your requirement cannot be met, no result will be returned.
-     - Values here can range between `0` (meaing it can be anything) and go up to `20` (or higher if you really wanted to but it's unlikely you would have a match then).
+     - Values here can range between `0` (meaning it can be anything) and go up to `20` (or higher if you really wanted to but it's unlikely you would have a match then).
 Keep in mind these are the values, not the Breakpoint Levels (lvl 1-6).
    - You can use the Up and Down arrows on the left of each Stat Priority entry to shift their importance.
-Priorties closer to the top are weighted to be more valuable than those closer to the bottom of your list.
+Priorities closer to the top are weighted to be more valuable than those closer to the bottom of your list.
 4. Click the `Calculate` button at the bottom.
 5. Browse your results.
-   - The Top 10 results found based on your inventory contents and Stat Priorties will be shown.
+   - The Top 10 results found based on your inventory contents and Stat Priorities will be shown.

-If you wish to share your Stat Priorty list with other users, navigate over to the `Settings` tab within the window.
+If you wish to share your Stat Priority list with other users, navigate over to the `Settings` tab within the window.
 Here you can copy your `Preset Share Code` for sending to others/posting online.
 Additionally, you can paste in a `Preset Share Code` from other users to instantly apply their setup to your window.

 > [!NOTE]
 > You can also change the `Link Level Boosts` for the calculations in the lower part of the Settings menu.
 The changes here ARE NOT included in a `Preset Share Code`.
 Be mindful of this when sharing/using `Preset Share Codes` to ensure you are getting the expected results.